-(The full color Planting Guide shown above is included in all lily orders for your convenience.)General Instructions: Plant Lily Bulbs Immediately upon Receipt
+(Our full color Planting Guide is included in all lily orders for your convenience.)General Instructions: Plant Lily Bulbs Immediately upon Receipt

 Lily bulbs are never completely dormant and need to be planted as soon as possible.
 You can delay planting for 2-3 weeks by keeping the bulbs in a cool, not frozen (34-40° F.), area of a garage, basement or refrigerator, but longer and you risk bulb damage.
 You must open the shipping box to check your order and then re-close any plastic bags before short term storage.
 Our packing material protects your bulbs and absorbs excessive moisture, but if large water droplets form within the plastic bag, poke more “air” holes in the sides of the poly bag, being careful to not damage your sleeping bulbs.
 Lily bulbs are happiest in the garden where they can begin growing new roots immediately.